rofuyu/exp-trmf-nips16/README.md

 Interfaces
 ==========
 The core codes of TRMF are implemented in C++.
 The original experiments are done using a Matlab interface.
-Upon the requests, I refactored the core C++ codes and created an easier-to-use Python interface (with Scipy/Numpy)
+Upon the requests, I refactored the core C++ codes and created an easy-to-use Python interface (with Scipy/Numpy).
-	* matlab:
-	   ** See matlab/ for more details
-	* python:
-	   ** See python for more details

 Citation
 ========